 Page Under Construction - Watch This Space!

-In 1920, the Girl Guide Gazette contained advise on running both camps and indoor holidays for Brownies, and yes, camping did mean using tents.
+In 1920, the Girl Guide Gazette contained advise on running both camps and indoor holidays for Brownies, and yes, then as now, camping automatically did mean using tents.
 However, only a year later, in 1921, a ruling was introduced, banning Brownies from going camping.
-As rapidly as the following month it was confirmed that where Brownie camps had been booked, they could go ahead.
-But from that point, Brownies were no longer permitted to camp in tents, but were restricted to going on Pack Holiday, to stay in a building.
-The view was taken that camping in tents was too strenuous for the children, and that an indoor holiday would be a far better option, providing a stepping stone between home life and the rigours of camp life, where so much more of the setting was unfamiliar and improvised, with no normal toilets or furniture.
+As rapidly as the following month, it was confirmed that where Brownie camps had already been booked, they could go ahead.
+But from that point onwards, Brownies were no longer permitted to camp in tents, but were restricted to going on Pack Holiday, to stay in a permanent building.
+The view was taken that camping in tents was too strenuous for the children, and that an indoor holiday would be a far better option, providing a stepping stone between home life and the rigours of camping, where so much more of the setting was unfamiliar and improvised, with no normal toilets or furniture as well as a more strenuous lifestyle.

-It was standard for a Pack Holiday to have a minimum duration of five nights from the start right through the 1970s and 1980s, with weekend pack holidays being rare.
+It was standard for a Pack Holiday to have a minimum duration of five nights from it's invention right through the 1970s and 1980s, with weekend pack holidays being rare.
 As the 1970 edition of 'Pack Holidays' stated: "Although under certain circumstances the C.C.A. may give permission for a holiday of shorter duration to take place it must be emphasised that the advantages gained by the Brownies are infinitely greater when the holiday lasts for the full five nights or longer, and they are able to become accustomed to the duties and to living together as a family over a period of time.
 Short week-end stays in fully equipped accommodation should be regarded as supplementary to full Pack Holidays and not as a replacement for them."
-By 1980 the change had started, with the minimum duration of a test holiday having dropped from five nights to two.
+By 1980 the change had started, with the minimum duration of a test holiday having dropped from five nights to two, and it was only a matter of time before the weekend-long Brownie Holiday became the norm, and the holiday of 5 nights or more a definite rarity.

 In terms of accommodation, in the 1930s and 1940s it was advised that: